 What is L-PRF?

 L-PRF stands for Leukocyte – Platelet Rich Fibrin.
 Leuko-cytes are also known as white blood cells.
 They are part of immune system and are responsible for helping heal our bodies.
 Platelets are also blood cells.
 They are responsible for attracting healing cells, creating blood clots.
 They are also key Is for producing growth factors.
 Fibrin is another component he blood that works with platelets to create blood clots.

 How are L-PRF clots created?

 PRF clots are first created by taking a small blood sample from you.
 The blood sample tubes are spun according to a specific process.
 This creates a matrix or blood clot.
-The matrix is then removed from the tube and placed in a device designed to compress the matrix to a desired thickness.
+The matrix is then removed from the tube and placed in a device designed to compress the matrix to the desired thickness.

 What is Platelet Fibrin Therapy?